-When Chapman’s Bay Estate eventually received its green light, it was time to assemble a professional development team that would do the vision justice.
+When Chapman’s Bay Estate eventually got its green light, it was time to assemble a professional development team that would do the vision justice.
 Chris Hyland of Kaikoura Capital and Mark Tame of Percipient Property joined Nel, bringing together a wealth of development structure and experience vital to a development of this complexity and sensitivity.
 Each professional firm involved is not only a competent outfit, but also has a unique understanding and appreciation for this specific project, as they have all travelled the road to approval.

-The 30 town houses were developed by Magnus McDowall of Flagstone Property Developments, whose early investment in the town house component played an integral role in springboarding infrastructural development and early construction on the estate.
-Flagstone’s successful track record in property development made it the ideal candidate to develop the town house offering.
-“The town houses are especially attractive to young professionals, as they are priced at the right level to give them entry into the property market,” comments Magnus.
-The families who got in on the action when the town houses were launched have seen a property value growth of around R1 million in 18 months.
+The 30 townhouses were developed by Magnus McDowall of Flagstone Property Developments, whose early investment in the townhouse component played an integral role in springboarding infrastructural development and early construction on the estate.
+Flagstone’s successful track record in property development made it the ideal candidate to develop the townhouse offering.
+‘The townhouses are especially attractive to young professionals, as they are priced at the right level to give them entry into the property market,’ comments McDowall.
+The families who got in on the action when the townhouses were launched have seen a property value growth of around R1 million in 18 months.

-Given the estate’s location amidst some of the most unspoilt natural surroundings on the Cape’s coast, with uninterrupted views of the Atlantic Ocean, those who choose to buy here do so to live peacefully with nature.
+Given the estate’s location amid some of the most unspoilt natural surroundings on the Cape’s coast, with uninterrupted views of the Atlantic Ocean, those who choose to buy here do so to live peacefully with nature.
 Facilities for fitness enthusiasts can be found within two kilometres at the newly opened Virgin Active gym.
 The brave and the British can enjoy the chilly waters of Kommetjie beach, while the rest of us head off to False Bay’s more temperate waters and our four-legged family members gambol on Long Beach.
-There are several private schools in the area, such as Reddam House, and a selection of highly reputable government schools, notably Sun Valley Primary, Fish Hoek Primary and Fish Hoek High.
+There are several private schools in the area, such as Reddam House, and a selection of highly reputable government schools, notably Fish Hoek Primary and Fish Hoek High.

-With their lush green fields and paddocks, shops, restaurants and bars, Noordhoek, Fish Hoek and Kommetjie have the quaint feel of a farm village, with the wildlife-rich landscape of Table Mountain National Park as a backdrop.
+With their lush green fields and paddocks, shops, restaurants and bars, Noordhoek, Fish Hoek and Kommetjie all have the quaint feel of a farm village, with the wildlife-rich landscape of Table Mountain National Park as a backdrop.

-“The success of this project can be attributed to the synergy between all parties involved; a common ethos of doing things right and being environmentally responsible.
-The City of Cape Town has also been proactive in its willingness to sit down and discuss any issues that come up, which has contributed tremendously to this development,” says Mark Tame.
+‘The success of this project can be attributed to the synergy among all parties involved; a common ethos of doing things right and being environmentally responsible.
+The City of Cape Town has also been proactive in its willingness to sit down and discuss any issues that come up, which has contributed tremendously to this development,’ says Tame.